Influenza J11.1

 This section has been translated automatically.

-During a known influenza epidemic, clinical diagnosis is usually sufficient.
+During a known influenza epidemic, the clinical diagnosis is usually sufficient.

 However, sporadic cases of influenza should always be clarified virologically.
-A clarification is also recommended for patients at risk and in cases of unclear diagnosis.
+A clarification is also recommended for patients at risk and if the diagnosis is unclear.

-Nasal and throat swabs, pharyngeal irrigation fluid and sputum are suitable for pathogen detection.
+Nasal and throat swabs, pharyngeal lavage fluid and sputum are suitable for detecting the pathogen.

 The highest sensitivity is achieved with nasal swabs.